Menu

 Production

 Licenses are required to grow and process cannabis for commercial use.
-There are rules that growers must follow to secure their facilities such as installing alarm systems and fencing off growing areas.
+There are rules that growers must follow to secure their facilities.
+This includes installing alarm systems and fencing off growing areas.
 Employees holding certain positions must have security clearance.

 All cannabis must be tracked so there is a record of the amount produced, inventory and sales volume.
 Cannabis products cannot contain nicotine, caffeine or alcohol.